hjalmarrivera/climate-site/README.md

 <img src="https://i.imgur.com/ZnFQ5Rn.png" height="80%" width="80%" alt="$todo"/>
 </p>
 <p>
 <b>Reference</b>.
 Finally, I'm happy that my website looks similar to many of the ones used for inspiration and reference.
-As they say, the devil is in the details: I focused on hover states, a clean header, and colors to re-create that climate company look.
+As they say, detail is king: I focused on hover states, a clean header, and colors to re-create that climate company look in a detailed way.
 </p>
 <br />